Rappetor/Sovol-SV08-Mainline/README.md

 # STEP 5 - CONFIGURE PRINTER/KLIPPER & ADDONS

-Next, we have to configure our printer and put back some addons Sovol has added (probe_pressure and z_offset_calibration) and get the basics working.
+Next, we have to configure our printer to get the basics working.
+Native automated Z-offset calibration is achieved entirely using stock Klipper configuration and macros without needing any custom Python scripts (addons) on the printer.

-Please use the files provided [HERE](files-used/) in the `/files-used/` GitHub folder.
-Some items (like the 'z_offset_calibration' script) have been fixed to work with the newest version of Klipper and other items in the printer.cfg have been changed/improved e.g. for a more silent and cooler (motor) running printer.
+Please use the config files provided [HERE](files-used/config/) in the `/files-used/config/` GitHub folder.
+Some items (like the printer.cfg) have been changed/improved e.g. for a more silent and cooler (motor) running printer.

-1. RESTORE THE SOVOL ADDONS _(from the `/files-used/sovol-addons/` github directory)_ [HERE](files-used/sovol-addons/):<br>
-    - Use an SFTP program (like WinSCP) to connect to the printer (IP address or hostname, port: 22, username/password: biqu/biqu)
-    - Put the files `'probe_pressure.py'` and `'z_offset_calibration.py'` into the `'~/klipper/klippy/extras/'` folder.<br>

-2. GRAB BASE PRINTER CONFIGURATION _(from the `/files-used/config/` github directory)_ [HERE](files-used/config/):<br>
+1. GRAB BASE PRINTER CONFIGURATION _(from the `/files-used/config/` github directory)_ [HERE](files-used/config/):<br>

    - Copy the entire config folder to the printer `~/printer_data/config` folder.<br>